October 14, 2019

 If you think about the number of times people will share photos of your space, you’ll realize how important it is that it looks great and on brand.
 It’s a great opportunity for wall graphics that are in line with your overall brand aesthetic and design.

-Once you work with a designer to establish your brand identity (which includes your logo), you can proceed to design every other important element with that as a guide.
+Once you work with a designer to establish your brand identity (which includes your logo, secondary logos, fonts, and colors), you can proceed to design every other important element with that as a guide.

 For a more in depth look at the brand design featured in this point check out it’s case study.
 And if you are planning to open a boutique fitness brand and need a brand designer you can reach out here.